burhanr13/agbemu/README.md

 # agbemu

 An accurate Game Boy Advance Emulator.
-Supports all of the graphics and audio subsystems, passes many test roms including the AGS Aging Cartridge, ARMWrestler, JSMolka's gba-tests, and a sizable portion of the mGBA test suite including all of the memory and DMA tests and most timing tests.
-It runs all games I have tested without any issue.
+Supports all of the graphics and audio subsystems, passes many test roms including the AGS Aging Cartridge (used to test real GBAs by Nintendo), ARMWrestler, and JSMolka's gba-tests.
+From the mgba test suite it passes 2020/2020 timing tests, 936/936 timer count-up tests and 90/90 timer irq tests (very few emulators I know pass these), along with all memory, DMA, IO read, shifter, and carry tests.
+It runs all games I have tested without issue.

 ## Building

 This project requires SDL2 as a dependency to build and run.
-To build use `make` or `make debug` to build a debug version or `make release` for the optimized release version.
+To build use `make` or `make release` to build the release version or `make debug` for debug symbols.
 I have tested on both Ubuntu and MacOS.

 ## Usage